Try a lighter potato salad with loads of flavour and a combination of prebiotics and probiotics to support healthy gut flora.

 - Add other vegetables such as grated carrot, finely diced cucumber, thinly sliced red onion, finely chopped celery, corn kernels or peas

-Get creative and reignite a love of potato!
+Get creative and reignite a love of potatoes!

 Love potato?
 Love this recipe?